Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Dijkstra's Algorithm with Predictions

-During the first $\len$ iterations, an array $X$ is maintained for storing the \emph{trace} (as we term it) of the algorithm: $X[i]$ stores the pair $(d(u), B)$ consisting of the distance of the settled node $u$ and the upper bound value $B$ in iteration $i$.
-In iteration $\len$, the constructed trace $X$ is then used to compute an initial prediction by calling the \textsc{Prediction} procedure.
-We elaborate on the choice of $X$ and compare different prediction methods in Section~\ref{s:prediction_methods}.
+We elaborate on our algorithm \DijkstraPrediction\ (Algorithm \ref{alg:dijkstra-learn}) in more detail.
+The algorithm builds upon \DijkstraPruning, see Section~\ref{sec:preliminaries}.
+The three new input parameters $\len, \alpha$ and $\beta$ will become clear below.
+During the first $\len$ iterations, an array $X$ is maintained for storing the \emph{trace} (as we term it) of the algorithm.
+In iteration $\len$, the constructed trace $X$ is then used to compute an initial prediction by calling the \textsc{Prediction} procedure, for which several alternatives are given in Section \ref{s:prediction_methods}.

-Our choice to use the pairs $(d(u), B)$ of the first $\len$ iterations as the trace $X$ of the algorithm is motivated as follows: The distances $d(u)$ correspond to a lower bound on the shortest path distance, while the bound $B$ represents an upper bound on the shortest path distance.
-The combination of both then (hopefully) conveys some information that can be used by the machine learning algorithms to predict the shortest path distance rather accurately.
-Note that the initial prediction is increased by a factor $\alpha \ge 1$.
-Intuitively, the idea here is that one may want to inflate the initial prediction (slightly) to bias it towards an overestimation of the distance $\Dist$ to reduce the number of times that the restarting procedure has to be called.

 The algorithm keeps track of both the bound $B$ on the smallest distance to a node in $T$ encountered so far and the current prediction $\Pred$.
-An edge $(u,v)$ which is scanned by the algorithm is pruned whenever the tentative distance $d(u) + w(u,v)$ exceeds the minimum of $B$ and $\Pred$ (unless we use a smarter book-keeping, as explained below).

-There is a somewhat subtle point in the algorithm: Note that during the first $\len$ iterations the prediction $\Pred$ remains at $\infty$ as the trace is just being built.
-As a consequence, throughout this stage it could happen that nodes are inserted into the priority queue $\pq$, whose tentative distances are larger than the first prediction $\Pred$ (determined in iteration $\len$); after this stage, this is impossible due to the pruning.
+A scanned edge $(u,v)$ is not inserted into the priority queue, we call this \emph{pruning}, whenever its tentative distance $d(u) + w(u,v)$ exceeds $B$ or $P$. \footnote{There is a somewhat subtle point in the algorithm: Note that during the first $\len$ iterations the prediction $\Pred$ remains at $\infty$ as the trace is just being built.
+As a consequence, throughout this stage it could happen that nodes are inserted into the priority queue $\pq$, whose tentative distances are larger than the first prediction $\Pred$ (determined in iteration $\len$).
+After this stage, this is impossible due to the pruning.
 It is because of these nodes that we have to add the second condition to the while loop, which checks whether the minimum distance of a node in $\pq$ is less than the current prediction $\Pred$.
-If not, the respective restart procedure has to be initiated to increase the prediction and add all relevant nodes to $\pq$.
+If not, the \restart\ procedure has to be initiated to increase the prediction and add all relevant nodes to $\pq$.}